jeffblankenburg/31-days-of-vibe-coding/31-DAYS-TACTICAL-OUTLINE.md

 **The Problem:** You shipped AI-generated code and have no idea if it's working in production.

 **What You'll Learn:** How to build observability into every prompt so you know immediately when something breaks.
+Using OpenTelemetry as the example.

 **Prompt Templates:**
 - "Add comprehensive logging to this function"